Panama Travel Advice

 Gangs are often involved with organised crime and in some areas pickpockets and robberies at ATMs are on the rise.
 Tourists are advised to remain vigilant in and around bus stations and on public transport as these are areas where pickpockets and robberies occur most often and where you are most at risk.

 Violent crime including gun crime is very common in Panama.
 Crimes against tourists are common place in Panama City, Colon, Chiriqui province, San Miguelito, El Chorillo and Juan Diaz.
-Care should be taken and visitors are advised to be aware of their surroundings at all times.
+The best travel advice for Panama is that visitors shopuld be aware of their surroundings at all times.

 Do not get involved with drugs in any way, this includes being in the presence of those taking drugs.
 Panama has very strict laws on drug possession and trafficking; the courts do impose long sentences and it can take up to two years to even get put before a Judge.